Grapes42/Nostalpi_SP/documentation/documentation.md

 <img src="images/gba_sp.jpg" alt="gba sp" width="400"/>

 It features a compact pocket design, which then unfolds into a comfortable handheld device.
-This clamshell design doubles to protect the screen and buttons.
+This clamshell design doubles to protect the screen and buttons which is great for throwing in a bag, or chucking in your pocket.

-#### Parts
+### Parts
-### The Brain
+#### The Brain
 For this project a small form factor single board computer is the most viable option, I looked at a variety of boards and picked some viable options for later comparison:
 - Orange Pi 5 Plus
 - Raspberry Pi 4 Model B